bugnano/wtransport-elixir/README.md

 ## Prerequisites

+- Erlang/OTP (version 24 or greater)
+- Elixir (version 1.12 or greater)
-- The Rust compiler (WTransport is written in Rust)
+- The Rust compiler + Cargo (WTransport is written in Rust)
 - The Clang C compiler + CMake (WTransport depends on [ls-qpack](https://github.com/litespeedtech/ls-qpack), which is written in C)

 You'll also need TLS certificate files, even for local development, as HTTP/3 mandates the use of TLS.

 A tool like [mkcert](https://github.com/FiloSottile/mkcert) can be handy for generating certificate files suitable for local development.

 ## Installation